Those first few days back to school are always filled with excitement and a little bit of anxiety too. This is true for teachers and students.

 Additionally, display these initial rules and expectations in the room.
 The visual reminder is helpful for everyone in the room.
 As you get further into the school year, you can move this display or even remove it and replace it with something more specific to the course(s) you’re teaching.

-If you’re teaching students who are new to the school and/or to your class, take some additional time to model these routines.
-What does it look like to wrap up class?
-Instead of simply saying the steps, go through it with students with direct guidelines and explanations.
-The clearer you can be the better everyone will be in the long run!
+For students who are new to the school or your class, it is essential to dedicate additional time to model these routines.
+Rather than simply stating the steps, actively demonstrate and guide students through the process, providing explicit guidelines and explanations.
+The clearer and more precise you can be in conveying these routines, the better it will be for everyone in the long run.

 While you’re establishing routines for students, make sure you’ve made some for yourself, particularly for keeping your classroom and materials organized.
 This can help you stay on top of tasks and minimize stress.